web333wiki/web3-wiki/cards/Know your customer.md

 - **Centralized Exchanges (CEXs):** Most CEXs (e.g., [[Coinbase]], [[Binance]]) require KYC for users to deposit, withdraw, or trade significant amounts, especially when fiat currency on/off ramps are involved.
 This is to comply with regulations in the jurisdictions they operate in.
 - **Decentralized Exchanges (DEXs) & DeFi:** Many DEXs and DeFi protocols aim to be permissionless and do not require KYC for basic swapping or liquidity provision directly on-chain.
 However, access to their front-ends or participation in certain governance aspects might sometimes involve forms of identity verification, or KYC might be required by platforms that offer access to these DeFi protocols with added services.
 - **NFT Marketplaces:** KYC requirements on NFT marketplaces are evolving.
 Some may require it for high-value transactions or specific collections.
-- **Privacy-Preserving Solutions:** There's ongoing research and development into "Decentralized Identity" (DID) solutions and [[Zero-Knowledge Proof (ZKP)]] (ZKPs) that could potentially allow users to prove certain attributes (e.g., not being on a sanctions list, being over 18) without revealing their full identity.
+- **Privacy-Preserving Solutions:** There's ongoing research and development into "Decentralized Identity" (DID) solutions and [[Zero knowledge proof]] (ZKPs) that could potentially allow users to prove certain attributes (e.g., not being on a sanctions list, being over 18) without revealing their full identity.
 This could offer a path to regulatory compliance while preserving user privacy.
 An example is [[zkKYC]].

 ## Use Cases & Implications